 I love taking old clothes and revamping them.
-I recently took one of my husbands old buttonups and make it into a skirt!
+I recently took one of my husbands old buttonups and made it into a skirt!
 Here’s what you need:

-2. Next cut the sleeves away from the collared portion of the shirt.
+2. Cut the sleeves away from the collared portion of the shirt.
 Then cut the seam open so you have 2 flat pieces of fabric.
 Cut off the cuff.
 We will use this for the waistband

 5. Sew the front and back waistbands together creating a loop.
 I used 1/2 inch seam allowance.